7RU7H/Archive/Cloud/Azure/Azure-Administration/Azure-Configure-And-Manage-Virtual-Networks/Azure-Administration-Configure-Virtual-Networks.md

 - Virtual Networks are dual stack enabling IPv4 and IPv6 address ranges assigned
 	- The Azure Health probes use IPv4
 - IPv6 supported in NSGslt Domains
-- Newest VM - Delete the newest created VM, balanced across AZs, UDR and LB (Loadbalancers), peering
+- Newest VM - Delete the newest created VM, balanced across AZs, UDR and LB (Load Balancers), peering
 	- Kubernetes is work in progress, but also is dual stack
 - Can enable IPv6 existing resources - may require reboot - DHCP addressing
 - No ExpressRoute (on-premises to Azure) IPv6